2nd Canadian Parliament

-Alexander Mackenzie and his Liberal Party briefly took power at the end of the 2nd Parliament.
+Alexander Mackenzie and his Liberal Party took power at the end of the second Parliament, winning the subsequent general election.

 The 2nd Canadian Parliament was in session from March 5, 1873, until January 2, 1874 (303 days).
 The membership was set by the 1872 federal election from July 20 to October 12, 1872, and it changed only somewhat due to resignations and by-elections until it was dissolved prior to the 1874 election.
 Among the by-elections were the first election of PEI MPs, PEI joining Confederation in 1873.

 It was first controlled by a Conservative/Liberal-Conservative majority under Prime Minister Sir John A. Macdonald and the 1st Canadian Ministry.
 The Official Opposition was the Liberal Party, led by Alexander Mackenzie.
 After a scandal in the Conservative Party, the Liberals took power, forming the 2nd Canadian Ministry.
 Alexander Mackenzie, now Prime Minister, immediately called an election.

 The Speaker was James Cockburn.
 See also List of Canadian electoral districts 1872-1873 for a list of the ridings in this parliament.

 The unusual case of a new party taking control of the government between elections has only happened in the federal government twice; the other occasion was in the 15th Canadian parliament.

-There were 2 sessions of the 2nd Parliament:
+There were two sessions of the 2nd Parliament: